greg-md/php-view/docs/Renderer.md

 ## section

-Start or register a new section.
+Start or add a section.

 ```php
 section(string $name, string $content = null): $this